-Over the past couple of weeks we dove into the minds of today’s top athletic trainers and their methods on utilizing cryotherapy within their practice.
-Hawkins and Hawkins completed this in-depth study with the goal of establishing the most popular cryotherapy methods used by collegiate athletic trainers as well as compare this use of cryotherapy to any available research.
+Over the past couple of weeks we’ve explored the minds of today’s top athletic trainers and their methods on utilizing cryotherapy within their practice.
+Hawkins and Hawkins completed this in-depth study with the goal of establishing the most popular cryotherapy methods used by collegiate athletic trainers as well as compare the use of cryotherapy to any available research.

 After looking at the results of the study, we can finally determine what we know about cryotherapy.